extragoodlabs/security-workshop/README.md

 #### Introducing HTTP connection encryption

-For issueing certificates, we'll be setting up [cert-manager](https://cert-manager.io/).
+For issuing certificates, we'll be setting up [cert-manager](https://cert-manager.io/).
 This sits in our cluster and issues certificates based on metadata for running services.
 In a production environment, you would have cert-manager use something like HashiCorp Vault or LetsEncrypt to get valid short-lived certificates, but for this workshop we'll configure it to act as its own certificate authority.

 ``` shell
 # setup cert-manager